 Everyone loves Tiramisu.
 If there is one thing I miss as a Vegan, it would have to be Tiramisu.
 And apparently, I am not the only one.
 Earlier in the week, I decided to try my hand out at making my very own Vegan Tiramisu and posted my results on a Vegan group on Facebook.
 To my surprise, the post exploded within minutes like a 17 year old boy who just had his little wiener touched for the first time.
 I knew I was on to something.

 Now, I know there are a ton of Veganized dessert recipes out there.
 I’ve seen a couple of Vegan Tiramisu recipes online, but they always use fu*cking Dates, Irish Moss, and all sorts of weird arse hippie sh*t.
 You won’t find any of that crap in my Vegan Tiramisu recipe.
 My aim was to make this dessert taste as close as possible to its non-vegan predecessor, and I’m glad to say that this recipe really does deliver on that aspect.
+To get all the utensils and gadgets required to make this scrumptious tiramisu recipe checkout resources on kitchen ultimate website as it helps you purchase the best in market in your budget.

 We start off by making a Vanilla Sheet Cake, a Kahlua/Coffee Soaking Syrup and a Vegan Vanilla and Coffee “Mascarpone” filling with Cashews, Coconut Oil and all that jazz.
 (A little note: I use Spiral Foods Coconut Oil, which doesn’t seem to impart any coconut flavor into my desserts).
 I suggest using refined Coconut Oil (oh, the horror), because we don’t want our Tiramisu tasting like Coconutsack.
 This is dessert, so chill the f*ck out and run away if you’re a health food Nazi.